 Danone SA ($EPA:BN) is a food producer known for its dairy products.
 It is number 8 in the Noble 30 Index when measured by their dividend growth track record.
-Today I will share with you my quick analysis about Danone and asses whether I find it an interesting stock to consider at the current share price.
+Today I will share with you my quick analysis about Danone stock and asses whether I find it intersting to consider at the current share price.

 I also created a VLOG of this post on YouTube in case you prefer watching / listening instead of reading.